 · 2018, January 13.
 Ming-Hsiang Tsou.
 Invited plenary speech.
 Using Social Media and Geospatial Big Data to Study Human Dynamics and Computational Social Science.
 The 5th International Conference of Spatial Information Intelligent Services (SIIS), Wuhan, China.
 January 13, 2018.

-· 2017, October 17, Ming-Hsiang Tsou, “ Spatiotemporal Modeling of Human Dynamics Across Social Media and Social Networks”, National Institute of Drug Abuse (NIDA) Workshop: Social Media, Mobile Technology and Youth Risk Behaviors, Neuroscience Center, Bethesda, MD
+· 2017, October 17, Ming-Hsiang Tsou, “ Spatiotemporal Modeling of Human Dynamics Across Social Media and Social Networks”, National Institute of Drug Abuse (NIDA).
+Invited speech, Workshop: Social Media, Mobile Technology and Youth Risk Behaviors, Neuroscience Center, Bethesda, MD

 · 2017, March 22, Ming-Hsiang Tsou, “Big Data Analysis of Human Dynamics in the Age of Mobile Devices and Social Media”, Data Science focused talks, the San Diego IEEE Computational Intelligence chapter, QRC-119B (Qualcomm Research Center).